seanchannel/autobluez/README.md

 # wg-firmware-test

-Scripts to automate firmware testing procedures.
+These scripts are intended to automate the [firmware regression test suite in TestLodge](https://waterguru.testlodge.com/projects/27528/suites/130300).
+See below for script details.

 ### What's in here